By Erica Trestyn

 Recently I have come to understand that in order to fully heal myself I must step into the fear and expose my truth.

 At 18, I had obesity.
 I felt ashamed, and also frightened that no one would love me because of how I looked.
 Even before then, I’d developed a love/hate relationship with the scale and determined my self-worth by the number that it reflected back to me.

 I never felt good enough and lived a fearful life.

 This past year I have been on a quest of self-discovery and healing.
 Throughout my journey, I have learned that true health is achieved when we create complete harmony with the mind, body and spirit.

-Instead of feeling like there is something wrong with me because I was overweight or FAT I began to understand that in order to truly break free I needed to step into the fear, let go of the past and love and accept myself just as I am.
+Instead of feeling like there is something wrong with me because I was overweight I began to understand that in order to truly break free I needed to step into the fear, let go of the past and love and accept myself just as I am.

 The first step in breaking free from any negative pattern is to simply be aware that it exists.
 When we learn to cultivate awareness around what we do and how we do it, we are connecting with our inner guide, higher power, spirit.
 When we bring conscious awareness to all the little things, everything will fall into place.